pmndrs/react-three-fiber/README.md

 #### ⚡️ PerspectiveCamera `makeDefault=true`

-A perspective camera that sets itself as the default.
+A responsive, perspective camera that sets itself as the default.
 Can take children, which from then on move along.

 ```jsx
 <PerspectiveCamera>